Festival Focus | The Edmonton International Fringe Festival

 What I Loved: Eavesdrop took place upstairs at a coffee shop (Remedy on 109 Street).
 With the headphones on I couldn’t hear any of the noises downstairs.
 The acting was great, and I loved the creativity of this show.
-I think the theme of connecting with people in familiar space was unique.
-Also, there was audience participation, and I shows with love audience participation (as long it’s not me who has to go on stage).
+I think the theme of connecting with people in everyday space was unique.
+Also, there was audience participation, and I love shows with audience participation (as long it’s not me who has to go on stage).

 What I Didn’t Love (as much): The show itself was great, although the venue itself was small, which meant there was only a limited number of people who could see the show.
 We also had regular customers come upstairs (where the show was) by accident, which was a bit distracting.

 More Information: Eavesdrop was put on by Swallow-a-Bicycle Theatre from Calgary.
 They look like a unique theatre company, and I’d love to see another show of theirs again.

 The Premise: The Frogs is a musical by Stephen Sondheim with a book adaptation by Nathan Lane and Burt Shevelove.
 The source material is a Greek comedy called The Frogs by Aristophanes (a play from 450BC).
 The story follows Dionysius (God of Wine and Drama) and his slave Xanthias as they travel to Hades to bring the playwright George Bernard Shaw back to earth.
 Dionysius believes earth greatly needs Shaw’s wit and wisdom.